arlonproj/arlon/docs/gen2_Tutorial.md

 - bundle pointing to the bundle/capi-cluster-autoscaler in the arlon repository.
 - dynamic profile that contains the above bundle.
-- a basecluster manifest which has the CAPI annotations for min and max nodes set ( as a part of `preparegit` or manually add it )
+- a basecluster manifest which has the CAPI annotations for min and max nodes set ( as a part of `preparegit` or manually add it ).
-- run `arlon cluster create` with the repo-path pointing to the basecluster manifest described in setp 3, set the profile to be the one created in step 2 and pass the `autoscaler` flag
+- run `arlon cluster create` with the repo-path pointing to the basecluster manifest described in the step above, set the profile to  be the one created in step 2 and pass the `autoscaler` flag.

 ### Bundle creation